Speakeasy Logo

 Security schemes in OpenAPI

-Security scheme objects are defined in the Components Object in the securitySchemes section, and the security field references them.
-The security field is an array of security requirement objects, which are maps of security scheme names to scopes.
+Security Scheme Objects are defined in the Components Object in the securitySchemes section, and the security field references them.
+The security field is an array of Security Requirement Objects, which are maps of security scheme names to scopes.

 Security types

-OpenAPI example security scheme schema
+Example security scheme schema

 Security requirements